lisongxu/CSCE156-Lab-Java-Intro/readme.md

 ## 4. IDE Orientation

-In the next activities you'll get more familiar with using Eclipse and the convenient functionality IDEs provide.
+In the next activities, you'll get more familiar with using Eclipse and the convenient functionality IDEs provide.

 ### 4.1 Using External Libraries